 A bad experience can also turn into an experience a customer raves about.
 If a contractor makes a mistake and then reflects, takes responsibility, and resolves the issue, then that’s a great example of a contractor’s professionalism!

 Having a manufacturer’s certification is a big deal.
-Proven Roofing has Master Elite® certification from GAF, one of the largest manufacturers of roofing materials in North America.
+Proven Contracting has Master Elite® certification from GAF, one of the largest manufacturers of roofing materials in North America.
 According to GAF, “Only 2% of roofing contractors in North America are GAF Master Elite®.”

 The criteria for earning GAF Master Elite® status is demanding, so if a company achieves this rank and holds onto it, then you know you’re dealing with a reputable contractor.